GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

         Notice that this is done using the `facet=category` query.
 This will retrieve from the index all the possible "category filters" for all the articles (in this case, software, hardware, networking and so on).
 Also, Azure Search returns the number of articles in each facet.

-    * To retrieve an article
+    * To the SearchByTitle method retrieve an article.

         ``` csharp
         public async Task<SearchResult> SearchByTitle(string title)